DeeboyEdx/speech2input/README.md

 ## Caveats, acknowledgements, and known bugs to fix

-- [ ] *An internet connection is required for your computer to recieve commands.*
+- [ ] *An internet connection is required for your computer to receive commands.*
 - [ ] *You must be logged into your computer for most, if not all, actions to succeed.*
 - [ ] A digital assistant's attention span is short.
 So, commands must be swift and to the point.
   - [ ] As such, performing multiple or complex actions utilizing this project may prove difficult.
 To alleviates this pressure, the Alexa method introduced a follow-up mode.